 Internship & Service Grants

-The institute supports student summer internships and service opportunities in a variety of fields in Europe’s most international cities and revealing locales including: Brussels, Paris, Le Mans, Milan, Rome, Parma, Geneva, Lausanne, Frankfurt, Wiesbaden, and Krakow.
+The Institute supports student summer internships and service opportunities in a variety of fields in Europe’s most international cities and revealing locales including: Brussels, Paris, Le Mans, Milan, Rome, Parma, Geneva, Lausanne, Frankfurt, Wiesbaden, and Krakow.

 - The Nanovic Dublin Internship Grant is administered through Notre Dame’s Irish Internships Programme.
 Students have the opportunity to be placed in numerous internship positions and these positions receive Nanovic funding.
-Interested students should apply directly to the Irish Internships Programme through Go IRISH.
+Interested students should apply directly to the Irish Internships Programme through Handshake.
 The application deadline for these positions is normally early in the fall.

 If the internship you are interested in will not be officially awarded until after the grant deadline, you may apply before it is secured.
 Please give details in your application about the expected notification timeline.

 The European Internship & Service Grant supports undergraduate students who have arranged summer internships or volunteer opportunities in Europe.
 The grant funds a wide variety of foreign-language and English-speaking opportunities that allow students to build their professional experience while simultaneously sharpening their knowledge of European language and culture.
 Past awards have supported internships with European corporations, internships at US embassies and consulates, research assistantships in laboratories, service work at orphanages and NGOs, and the teaching of English in primary and secondary schools.
 The funding provided would cover transportation to/from the appropriate European city as well as modest living expenses.
 This grant does not support study abroad or fee-based opportunities through third-party organizations.
 The Nanovic Institute has also partnered with the Dublin and Rome Global Gateways to offer special internship opportunities which include finding internship placements as well as providing funding.